Lycra in the Playground

 Back to my school run quandary.
 So, just the thought of driving to the school filled me with fear.
 Anyone who has ever attempted walking a mile and a half with a 3 year old and a 1 year old on a regular basis will know why this was an unthinkable option (think lateness and arguing day in, day out).
 Enter….the cargo bike…..

 Oh, how I love my cargo bike!
 More on this in another post but, suffice to say, I get to ride a bike (albeit very very slowly), every single day, whilst looking after my children.
-I know exactly how long the journey will take, I don’t have to worry about finding a parking space, the children actually love it, and the only downside seems to be the fair number of drivers around the school who do not share my deeply held belief about right to life, etc, etc.
+I know exactly how long the journey will take.
+I don’t have to worry about finding a parking space.
+The children actually love it.
+In fact the only downside seems to be the fair number of drivers around the school who do not share my deeply held belief about right to life, etc, etc.

 So, mode of transport sorted.
-Now, what to wear.
-When Danny first started nursery, he had an afternoon place and Ellen still needed a nap after lunch.
+Now what to wear.
+When my eldest started nursery, he had an afternoon place and his younger sister still needed a nap after lunch.
 She would happily nap on the bike, and what a mileage winner this was.
-After I dropped Danny off, I had an hour long route on cycle paths (ok, so an hour was only about 8 miles, who cares, I was cycling!) which would be about as long a nap as Ellen needed.
-That gave me a little while to play back at home before hopping back on the bike to collect Danny from nursery.
-I had not been able to cycle this much since Danny was born and it was brilliant.
+After nursery drop off I had an hour long route on cycle paths (ok, so an hour was only about 8 miles, who cares, I was cycling!) which would be about as long a nap as the little one needed.
+That gave me a little while to play at home before hopping back on the bike to collect the eldest from nursery.
+I had not been able to cycle this much since having children and it was brilliant.
 It reminded me how much cycling was a part of my identity and something I needed to do to feel like me.

 It was then that I started to notice the playground mums.

 I do not know how they do it.
 Every day the playground is filled with mums, dropping off their children, and looking amazing.
 Their hair is straightened, their makeup is perfect, they are stylishly dressed.
-Not just one or 2 of the mums, it seems like almost all of them.
-Regardless of whether or not they are going on to work.
+Not just one or two of the mums; it seems like almost all of them.
 Nobody warned me that this was part of having children.
 That I would suddenly feel like I really should make more of an effort about my appearance.

-My arse felt so much better though.
+My backside felt so much better though.
 And I was on a bike.
 So I got over it (mostly…I still feel a bit like the weird kid in the class).